 Adjusted EBITDA is a non-GAAP financial measure used by Janus to evaluate its operating performance, generate future operating plans, and make strategic decisions, including those relating to operating expenses and the allocation of internal resources.
-Accordingly, Janus believes these measures provide useful information to investors and others in understanding and evaluating Janus' operating results in the same manner as its management and board of directors.
-In addition, they provide useful measures for period-to-period comparisons of Janus' business, as they remove the effect of certain non-cash items and certain variable charges.
-Adjusted EBITDA is defined as net income excluding interest expense, income taxes, depreciation expense.
+Accordingly, Janus believes these measures provide useful information to investors and others in understanding and evaluating Janus's operating results in the same manner as its management and board of directors.
+In addition, they provide useful measures for period-to-period comparisons of Janus's business, as they remove the effect of certain non-cash items and certain variable charges.
+Adjusted EBITDA is defined as net income excluding interest expense, income taxes, depreciation expense, amortization, and other non-operational, non-recurring items.